RenrenRihitoRayo/dpl/README.md

 * Simple Execution Model

-No JIT no unsuprised async hell, you get what you use.
+No JIT, no unsuprising async hell, you get what you use.

 * Small standard library